 Fig.2: Soft Story Arrangement

 Fig.3: Upper Building Floors Moving to and forth like a Pendulum under Earthquake MotionStructural Behavior of Soft Storey When it comes to vertical symmetry i.e. the form of soft story construction, rather than the energy absorption by the reinforcing bars or the steel sections in their plastic zones, there is higher energy concentration at the soft story levels.
 This would result in serious damage to those columns that are in that zone.

+Fig.4: Columns in the bottom open story of a six-story building, after undergoing plastic hinge due to the China earthquake,2008Once it has damaged the members at the soft story, it does not have a nature to move on and damage the other members.
+Instead, they apply their intense pressure on the same story.
+Therefore, we see most of the structure above the soft story remain undamaged (Fig.5).
 This is due to the sacrificial action of the soft story.
 The columns in the soft story lack the capacity to absorb the seismic damage under usual cases, and they are doomed for the same reason.
 But they continue to support the whole weight coming over it.

+Fig.6: Provision of Shear wall in vertical direction in planned position to offer higher resistance and control the undesirable behavior of soft storyWhen it comes to the rehabilitation or improvement of existing soft story buildings, additional strengthening construction must be implemented under the assistance of qualified structural engineers, to prevent the building collapse from strong ground motion.
+One of the methods is to fill up all the possible open story that brings the discontinuity by the masonry wall similar to the above floors.
 The shear wall at plan positions, that is concluded based on analysis is another remedy for rehabilitation, which can improve the stiffness and resistance towards ground motion.
 When the open ground floor is essential and cannot be compromised, inside infill walls can be provided as shown in the below plan.

 Fig.7: Ground Open Story with Infill inside, without interrupting the Provision of Car Parking